About How The LIT Was Produced

 you get a chance to obtain a copy of Dr. Bullinger's

-foundation stone of reference material.
+foundational stone of reference material.

 Dr. Bullinger